Postgraduate Research

 The School of Science, Engineering and Environment is the largest school at the University of Salford.
 More than 300 postgraduate researchers (PGRs) research with us.
 We offer Full and Part-time PhD programmes as well as split-site and distance learning ones.
 Our innovative MPhil programme is designed to transition students from the guided module-structure towards independent learning and researching and our MSc students are supported acquiring the skills needed for a successful transition into a workplace of their choosing.

-PGR students work together with our researchers in world-leading facilities such as the Energy House Labs, The ThinkLab, NERIC - our robotics centre, and laboratories for acoustics, civil engineering, biomedicine, and environmental sciences to name a few.
+PGR students work together with our researchers in world-leading facilities such as the Energy House Labs, The ThinkLab, NERIC - our robotics centre, and laboratories for acoustics, civil engineering, biomedicine and environmental sciences to name a few.
 Our PGR students are an integral part of our research and academic teams.
 They have the opportunity to act as demonstrators in laboratories where they support undergraduate students, are encouraged to attend academic conferences with a generous conference fund and have the opportunity to chair a session at our international PGR conference (PGRC)

 Biomedical Research and Innovation Centre

-The Biomedical Research and Innnovation Centre [BRIC] brings together a collaborative community of scientists who address critical challenges faced by society.
+The Biomedical Research and Innovation Centre [BRIC] brings together a collaborative community of scientists who address critical challenges faced by society.
 Our research spans fundamental and applied aspects of bioscience research across a number of broad themes such as Microbial Communities, Cardio-Respiratory Physiology and Pathology, Cancer Diagnosis and Prevention, Ageing and Dementia, Infectious Diseases.
 We deliver world-class, interdisciplinary research which potentially benefits people’s lives; through tackling anti-microbial resistance, repurposing drugs for the treatment of malaria to identifying mechanisms, markers and molecules which can be used for prediction, diagnosis, therapy or prognosis.
-BRIC works closely with commercial, academic, and healthcare partners across local, national, and international regions, including Europe, Asia, Africa.
+BRIC works closely with commercial, academic and healthcare partners across local, national, and international regions, including Europe, Asia, Africa.

 Our research community works to support internationality and includes people from diverse backgrounds and identities to achieve their research goals.